 Supporting Breast Cancer Patients in Need

 Mercedes Alvarez had breast cancer but couldn’t afford needed diagnostic services and treatments.
-She found financial help through the Boulder Community Hospital Foundation and the BCH Ambassadors.
+She found financial help through the Boulder Community Health Foundation and the BCH Ambassadors.

 “They told us that the financial side of things should be the least of our considerations.
 We needed to worry about treating the cancer and not worry about what was going to happen to us financially because of the cancer,” said Greg Bowles, Mercedes’ husband.